weslambert/securityonion-velociraptor/README.md

 Original client binaries and repacked client binaries can be found in `/opt/so/conf/velociraptor/clients`.

 The client configuration file can be found in `/opt/so/conf/velociraptor`.

-### Notes
-- This is NOT an officially supported Security Onion integration.
-- This script and the accompanying components have only been tested on a Standalone node.